maximalwert/strafforts/docs/development-guide.md

       - start a process worker to fetch data
       - start a watcher process that compiles TypeScript and watch for changes.

-      It might not work properly on Windows machines, then web server and workers process can be started by `foreman start`, while the watcher process needs to be started manually.
+      It might not work properly on Windows machines, then web server and workers process can be started by `foreman start`, while the watcher process needs to be started manually with `yarn dev`.

 9. Connect with Strava